MicrosoftDocs/kaizala-docs/K2T Documentation.md

 # Kaizala to Teams Conversion Service

 In April’19, it was [announced](https://techcommunity.microsoft.com/t5/microsoft-kaizala-blog/microsoft-kaizala-rolls-out-to-office-365-customers-globally-and/ba-p/394298) that Microsoft Kaizala capabilities will be integrated into Teams and the customers would need to eventually transition to Microsoft Teams.
-As a part of this customer promise, Kaizala to Teams Conversion Service was built to help them convert their custom Kaizala actions to Teams with minimal costs and at no additional investment from their end.
+As a part of this customer promise, Kaizala to Teams Conversion Service was built to help them convert their custom Kaizala actions to Teams with minimal costs and no additional investment from their end.
 This service can be used by tenant admins, developers, and business admins.

 The conversion process can be completed by using the **Windows Command Line** tool.
-If you have a Kaizala Action Package file and need it to be converted to Teams app, then you can use the Command Line tool available on Windows for conversion process.
+If you have a Kaizala Action Package file and need it to be converted to the Teams app, then you can use the Command Line tool available on Windows for the conversion process.

-Once the Teams app file is downloaded, the next step is to add it to Teams either through the Teams Admin portal, or by sideloading it from Teams desktop or web client.
-Ensure you have access to Azure Active Directory (AAD) account of the tenant you want to migrate the app to, and have permission to access Teams Admin Portal or can sideload the app from Teams client.
+Once the Teams app file is downloaded, the next step is to add it to Teams, either through the Teams admin portal or by sideloading it from the Teams desktop or web client.
+Ensure you have access to the Azure Active Directory (AAD) account of the tenant you want to migrate the app to and have permission to access the Teams Admin Portal, or you can sideload the app from the Teams client.

-This documentation helps you to understand how to convert custom Kaizala action package to Teams app:
+This documentation helps you understand how to convert a custom Kaizala action package to the Teams app:

 **Prerequisites**